stanislawbartkowski/MockRestService/README.md

 A simple solution to mock network traffic as HTTP POST/GET request.
 It is also an example of utilizing simple RestService library. https://github.com/stanislawbartkowski/RestService

 Can be easily extended to more HTTP methods.<br><br>
-The solution as provided as two Intellij Idea projects: the server and the client.
+The solution is provided as two Intellij Idea projects: the server and the client.
 The server is a standalone Java application, the only prerequisite is RestService library mentioned above.It does not require any web server container like Tomcat or Jetty.

 The client is Python 3 script.
 # Server